MicrosoftDocs/windows-itpro-docs/windows/security/information-protection/bitlocker/troubleshoot-bitlocker.md

 - If the device being troubleshot is managed by Microsoft Intune, see [Enforcing BitLocker policies by using Intune: known issues](ts-bitlocker-intune-issues.md).

-- If BitLocker doesn't start or can't encrypt a drive and errors or events that are related to the TPM are occurring, see [BitLocker can't encrypt a drive: known TPM issues](ts-bitlocker-cannot-encrypt-tpm-issues.md).
+- If BitLocker doesn't start or can't encrypt a drive and errors or events that are related to the TPM are occurring, see [BitLocker cannot encrypt a drive: known TPM issues](ts-bitlocker-cannot-encrypt-tpm-issues.md).

-- If BitLocker doesn't start or can't encrypt a drive, see [BitLocker can't encrypt a drive: known issues](ts-bitlocker-cannot-encrypt-issues.md).
+- If BitLocker doesn't start or can't encrypt a drive, see [BitLocker cannot encrypt a drive: known issues](ts-bitlocker-cannot-encrypt-issues.md).

 - If BitLocker Network Unlock doesn't behave as expected, see [BitLocker Network Unlock: known issues](ts-bitlocker-network-unlock-issues.md).